 If your response to anger is measured and reasonable, taking responsibility only for yourself, expecting others to behave reasonably, if you express your anger directly in firm, civil tones, good for you!
 You are a more highly evolved creature than most of us.
 You are our role model.

-How can I improve my response to anger?
+How can I improve my response to being Mad As Hell… aka anger?

 • Make protecting your self-esteem your top priority.

 • Take responsibility for your own anger and take charge of how you react to your partner’s anger.

 • Resist the urge to take his/her anger personally no matter how much he/she provokes you.

 • Do not escalate an argument by getting defensive, raising your voice or retaliating.

 • Stay reasonable; keep your tone on the quiet side.
 A whisper can often be a bigger attention-getter than yelling.

 As long as the person venting their anger is under control (they can stop if you ask them to) and not directed at you, it may be good to listen and allow our loved one to talk it out.
 Often the person who is mad as hell is venting (sometimes it’s us) and is grateful for the ear and they feel better being validated.

 During a time of great stress, my husband needed to be able to talk about his anger about a situation at work.
 To be a good partner I had to learn not to give into my turtle instincts, control my anxiety and hear him out.
 Venting, if done well, can be a useful exercise, like thinking out loud, not just pointless ranting.

 Guidelines for being on the receiving end of venting: